Frequently Asked Questions

 We are unable to accommodate people who need to collect community service hours or meet court-mandated service requirements.

 Volunteers in our Rehabilitation Therapies department assist our physical therapists and occupational therapists.

 We do not have a baby-rocking program at Gillette.

-Groups sometimes provide one-time activity sessions for our inpatients or participate in the Ronald McDonald Family Room Cooks for Kids program.
+Groups sometimes participate in the Ronald McDonald Family Room Cooks for Kids program.
 Groups that wish to participate in Cooks for Kids should visit the Ronald McDonald Family Room volunteer page for more information.

-Yes, be considered for our program, your dog must be certified by Pet Partners.
+To be considered for our therapy dog volunteer program, your dog must be certified by Pet Partners.
 You may submit an application and follow our normal application process.
 When we receive your application, we will contact you to set up an interview with you and your dog.